M61ss/Git/Basics.md

 git commit
 ```

 Git will open the default editor that you specified in the configuration (otherwise, it will open another text editor chosen by itself) and it will wait until you edited, then closed the file `COMMIT_EDITMSG`.
-In this case, you have the possibility to write a short description (corrisponding to the message given from command-line), but also a long description separating lines like that:
+In this case, you have the possibility to write a short description (corresponding to the message given from command-line), but also a long description separating lines like that:

 ```bash
 Short description